-In the case $\Delta=2$ and $H$ contains a triangle, our result is optimal up to the $\log$ factor, since it is well known that when $p=o(n^{-1/2})$ one can delete all triangles from $G(n,p)$ by removing only $o(pn^2)$ edges---so any `blow-up-type' statement will be false.
+In the case $\Delta=2$ and $H$ contains a triangle, our result is optimal in terms of $p$ up to the $\log$ factor, since it is well known that when $p=o(n^{-1/2})$ one can delete all triangles from $G(n,p)$ by removing only $o(pn^2)$ edges---so any `blow-up-type' statement will be false.

 When $\Delta=3$, the statement of Lemma~\ref{lem:rg_image} is optimal up to the $\log$ factor.
-In the event that $H$ is a spanning $K_4$-factor, for small $c>0$ and $p=cn^{-1/3}$, it is typically possible to find a subgraph $G$ of $G(4n,p)$ with the following properties.
+As we show in the next paragraph, in the event that $H$ is a spanning $K_4$-factor, for small $c>0$ and $p=cn^{-1/3}$, it is typically possible to find a subgraph $G$ of $G(4n,p)$ with the following properties.
 There is a partition $V(G)=V_1\cup\dots\cup V_4$ with each set of size $n$.
 Letting $R=R'=K_4$, the partition is an $(\eps,\tfrac12,p)$-regular $R$-partition, which is super-regular, with one- and two-sided inheritance on $R'$.
-However there is a vertex of $G$ which is in no $K_4$, and thus there is no $K_4$-factor covering $G$.
+However, there is a vertex of $G$ which is in no $K_4$, and thus there is no $K_4$-factor covering $G$.